aurigma/php-rendering-service-client/docs/Api/RenderingJobsApi.md

 renderingJobsCreate($tenant_id, $user_id, $create_rendering_job_dto): \Aurigma\RenderingService\Model\RenderingJobDto
 ```

-Creates new rendering job and starts execution
+Creates a new rendering job and starts its execution from the very first task.

 ### Example